Published on 22-Oct-2007

 Celina Insurance Group

-Enabling Business Flexibility, Social Business for Customer Service, Social Business Framework, Empowering People
+Empowering People, Enabling Business Flexibility, Social Business for Customer Service, Social Business for Reinventing Client Engagement, Social Business Framework

 Celina Insurance Group, a mutual insurance carrier that provides property and casualty insurance to eight states in the midwestern United States, writes approximately US$80 million in premiums annually.
 A relatively small company of approximately 175 employees, Celina sells its policies through about 500 independent agencies that deal directly with the end customers.
 Celina’s ongoing challenge is to win and sustain agent loyalty as it competes with often much larger rivals.